 Passengers travelling from Wirral may find it more convenient at peak times to use the M53 and then the M56 (as instructions from the South / East) rather than a route through the City Centre of Liverpool via the Mersey Tunnels.
 Passengers travelling from North Wales should join the A55 to connect with the M56 eastbound, and then follow instructions as from the East.

 Rapid Charging Point for Electric Vehicles

 Our rapid electric charging points are located in the Long Stay car park, near to the Multi-Storey car park and disabled spaces.
-To use the charge points you will need to be a member of the Electric Highway.
-Click here for more information.
+To use the ecotricity/Electric Highway charging points simply download their app to your smartphone.

 If you are visiting the airport specifically to charge your car, car park charges are not applicable.
 On arrival at the airport, you must take a ticket at the entrance to the Long Stay car park.
 Once you have finished charging your car you will need to present the entrance ticket and your charge card to the car park kiosk on the ground floor of the multi-storey car park for validation.
 Parking charges can only be waived for stays of up to 1 hour, with no return within 24 hours.

 Motorcycles are able to park free of charge in the Express Drop Off in the designated, outdoor spaces.
 Please note that these spaces are limited and cannot be reserved.